ploigos/infra-ops/README.md

    * `oc login --token=<YOUR TOKEN> --server=<YOUR SERVER>` (Or username and password instead of token)
 2. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -f bootstrap/`
 3. Wait for the operator to start ArgoCD.
 This may take a few minutes.
-You can monitor progress by looking at the Pods in the openshift-gitops project.
+You can monitor progress by looking at the Pods in the devsecops project.
 4. Install applications using ArgoCD.
    * `oc create -f applications/`
 5. Load secrets into vault by executing the following commands.